oleg-nenashev/docker-coverity-scan-maven/README.md

 Contains an image, which allows running Coverity Scan in Docker and uploading results to the [Coverity Scan](https://scan.coverity.com) server.

-Currently the repository is in the project state.
+Currently the repository is in the alpha state.
 The command-line interface may change in an incompatible way.

+## Building

+Coverity Scan project has no clear distribution policy, but you can build a personal Docker image using `Dockerfile` from this repository.

+`docker build -t onenashev/coverity-scan-maven --build-arg TOKEN=${COVERITY_TOKEN} --build-arg ORGANIZATION=jenkinsci --build-arg PROJECT=remoting .`

 ## Usage